Ozone Therapy Practitioner Training

 Its focus is on helping practitioners work to administer and deliver various ozone therapy treatments covering.

-Two-day program will cover all aspects of ozone therapy practitioner training working on the Herrmann Medozon Comfort medical device.
+One day program will cover all aspects of ozone therapy practitioner training working on the Herrmann Medozon Comfort medical device.
 It will give a practitioner (nurse/doctor/therapist) an understanding of ozone therapy with specific subject matter and practical hands-on demonstrations.
 Its focus is on helping practitioners work to administer and deliver various ozone therapy treatments and covers.

 - Types of ozone therapy treatments